bodrovis/Sitepoint-source/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Source code for an article is misbehaving
+about: Source code for some article does not work as expected

 ---